- A Brief Intro To C++ & Its History

 Q1.
 What are the main components of a C++ program?

-The main components or structure of C++ program can be split into following sections:
+The main components that make the structure of C++ program can be split into the following sections:

 - Documentation Section: This section is used to document the logic, author details, purpose, and other relevant information about the program.